-CMP currently offers a comprehensive school counseling program at all school sites.
+To meet the social, emotional, and mental health needs of our students, CMP currently offers a comprehensive school counseling program at all school sites.
 The school counseling program encompasses academic, career, and social-emotional learning, and provides guidance to students and families in these areas.
-CMP school counselors provide proactive social-emotional learning (SEL) lessons to all students across the network through the use of Second Step Curriculum.
-This curriculum aligns with our Montessori Philosophy as well as our character education program and addresses many of the issues that students face today.
-Topics that are addressed in this curriculum include: growth mindset & goal setting, emotion management, empathy & kindness, problem solving skills, bullying prevention, among other topics.
-For more information on Second Step curriculum, please visit: https://www.secondstep.org/.
+CMP school counselors provide proactive lessons to all students across the network on social, emotional, and career/academic topics.
+Additionally, classroom teachers teach a weekly lesson on a social or emotional skill, using a curriculum called Second Step.
+Topics that are addressed in this curriculum include: growth mindset & goal setting, emotion management, empathy & kindness, problem solving skills, and bullying prevention.
+For more information on Second Step curriculum, please visit Second Step's website.

-School counselors work closely with teachers, administrators, parents, and community members to help students on their journey as life-long learners.
-School Counseling individual and group sessions may be provided to students with social-emotional struggles that affect the student's learning.
+School counselors work closely with teachers, administrators, parents/guardians, and community members to help students on their journey as life-long learners.
+Short-term individual counseling sessions and short-term group counseling sessions may be provided to students with social or emotional struggles that affect the student's learning.
 If you are concerned about your child's social-emotional wellbeing at school, please reach out to your child's teacher to discuss your concerns.

 If you are interested in learning more about CMP's school counseling program please reach out to the respective counselor at your school site.